JetSetIlly/Gopher2600/README.md

 For people who really want to dig deep into the running program, `localhost:12600/debug/pprof/` gives more raw, but still useful information.

+Note that this feature requires you run a suitably compiled executable.

 ## Gopher2600 Tools